MockJoke/HelixJump/README.md

 - Totally customisable levels with properties such as - </br>
   background colour, ball colour, pillar colour, section colour, number of rings, number of different type of sections etc.
+- Different types of tricky platforms such as dropping, blinking platform
 - UI/UX for game start, over, win, level progress, score etc.

 ### TODO: